Andy Dalton Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 - Note: Dalton's stats vs. Cardinals date back to 2016.

-- This week Dalton will face the NFL's fifth-ranked pass defense (220.0 yards allowed per game).
+- The 220.0 passing yards the Cardinals give up per game makes them the NFL's fifth-ranked pass defense this season.

-- The Cardinals have allowed 14 passing TDs this season (1.3 per game), ranking them second among NFL defenses.
+- The Cardinals have given up 14 touchdowns through the air (1.3 per game).
+They are second in the NFL in that category.

 Recent Performances

-- Dalton has racked up 518 passing yards (172.7 per game) and has a 56.5% completion percentage this year (35-of-62) while throwing three touchdowns and one interception over his last three games.
+- Dalton has thrown for 518 yards (172.7 ypg), completing 56.5% of his passes and collecting three touchdown passes and one interception over his last three games.

 Dalton's Chicago Teammates